 - Peppermint Lip Conditioner: This lip conditioner protects and hydrates your lips.
 After one day of using it, I noticed a significant difference with my lips.
 This one is peppermint scented and I just love how refreshing it feels on my lips.
 I usually use the peppermint one at night since I find peppermint soothing.

 - Calendula Lip Conditioner: This lip conditioner is just as good as the peppermint one, just a different scent!
 This is the one I use during the day.
 If you can’t decide which lip conditioner to use (or want both), they also offer a lip conditioner set.
 You’ll get both the peppermint and calendula.
 I also think this is a great value.
 The cost of the set is less than buying both conditioners individually.

 - Sheer Lipstick ‘Scarlet’: I’ve been on a hunt for a lipstick that didn’t make my lips feel dry.
 This lipstick glides and feels like a lip balm but has the color of a lipstick.
 It is the most moisturizing lipstick I have ever used and I loved it!
 I own it in the Scarlet color and it is the perfect shade of red for me.

 Still Learning About Safe Beauty

 As I mentioned above, making the switch to safe beauty products is a new venture for me.
+I’m constantly learning and finding out more about clean beauty.
 Therefore, I will admit that there are some products that I still use that are considered unsafe.
-Safe beauty is rare and therefore companies like Beautycounter are trying to find ways to replace these toxic products.
-I am hoping to one day be able to replace all my old beauty products with safe beauty.